Braves vs. Rockies Player Props Betting Odds

 |0

-- Jurickson Profar has 16 doubles, two triples, five home runs, 28 walks and 26 RBI (59 total hits).
+- Elias Diaz has 14 doubles, a triple, seven home runs, 18 walks and 34 RBI (63 total hits).
+He's also swiped one base.

-- Profar takes a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .250 with two doubles, two walks and an RBI.
+- Diaz takes a four-game streak with at least one hit into this contest.
+During his last five outings he is hitting .250 with a double, a triple, a home run, a walk and five RBI.

 |Opponent